kencx/dotfiles/README.md

 ## Install
 - Xubuntu 21.04

-Ensure all packages are installed.
+Ensure all required packages are installed.

 Dotfiles are managed by [stow](https://www.gnu.org/software/stow/).
 Refer to [this](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) guide for how it works.

-This symlinks all dotfiles
+To symlink all dotfiles
 ```
 $ make dev-test     # dry-run, does not perform changes
-$ make dev          #
+$ make dev
 ```

-Or manually,
+To manually select a dir,
 ```
 $ cd dots
 $ stow [dir] --target="$HOME"